CS-3100-Group-4-Project/3100-project/Control/functions/functions readme.txt

 	-returns the username of the currently logged in user
 	-HELP: I have no clue how to do this.

+getHighscore()
+	-returns the highscore of the currently logged in user

+getGamesPlayer()
+	-return the number of games played by the currently logged in user

 includeAllFunctions
 	-includes all the php files in control/functions/ directory